Skinny House (Boston): History

 Not much is known about the city's narrowest house.
 Legend has it that ... its unnamed builder erected it to shut off air and light from the home of a hostile neighbor (also nameless) with whom he had a dispute. ...
 Believed to have been built after 1874.

+According to an article published on Boston.com in 2021, historical records indicate that the current-day “Skinny House” at 44 Hull Street is actually what remains of what was once a larger structure, originally built as a double house/duplex c.
+1857 at 46-48 Hull Street and further subdivided into three properties (numbered 44, 46, and 48 Hull Street) within the same footprint in 1884.
+The current-day Skinny House was the easternmost portion of this building, and was also the narrowest of the three post-1884 units due to the alleyway on the eastern side of the property.
+Sometime after 1884, the portion of the building at 46-48 Hull Street was demolished and replaced with two larger, attached brick houses, leaving the Skinny House at 44 Hull Street as the only extant portion of the original c.
+1857 building.

+This explains various idiosyncrasies of the house in its current state, such as the asymmetrical roof trim.

 According to an assistant archivist at the Boston City Archives, the footprint of 44 Hull Street appeared in The Hopkins Atlas of 1874, Boston Proper.
 The land was split into five lots in 1884.
 The smallest of these lots measured only 274 sqft.
 This corresponds to the size of the house before renovations that lengthened it.

 Location

 The house stands near the top of Copp's Hill, across the street from the historic Copp's Hill Burying Ground and within sight of Old North Church, both official stops on Boston's historic Freedom Trail.